 I’ve felt disappointed in just about everyone and everything related to my psoriasis care–doctors, nurses, insurance companies, pharmacies, medications, diets, treatments, and those I expected to help me.
 Through the mistakes, misdiagnoses, and mistrust I slowly learned to speak up for myself.

 My hope is that each patient learns to advocate for him or herself.
 But my dream is that each person then turns around and find another person to advocate for.
 It might take the form of volunteering time and talent, raising vital funds for research, speaking to a local representative, joining a psoriasis community online, or participating in a local psoriasis related event.

 My life is now about advocating for more support, access to care, research, understanding, awareness–whatever will allow the person living with psoriatic conditions thrive.

+Educate.
+Advocate.
 Inspire.
-Empower.
-Advocate.
 Three words that guide my daily efforts toward bringing wholeness and well-being to each person living with chronic and psoriatic conditions.